Craft beer: United Kingdom

 However, there were some brewpubs which continued to brew their own beer, such as the Blue Anchor in Helston, Cornwall, which was established in 1400 and is regarded as the oldest brewpub in the UK.
 In the UK during the 20th century, most of the traditional pubs which brewed their own beer in the brewhouse round the back of the pub, were bought out by larger breweries and ceased brewing on the premises.
 By the mid-1970s, only four remained: All Nations (Madeley, Shropshire), The Old Swan (Netherton, West Midlands), the Three Tuns (Bishop's Castle, Shropshire) and the Blue Anchor pub (Helston, Cornwall).

 The trend toward larger brewing companies started to change during the 1970s, when the popularity of the Campaign for Real Ale (CAMRA)'s campaign for traditional brewing methods, and the success of Michael Jackson's World Guide to Beer encouraged brewers in the UK, such as Peter Austin, to form their own small breweries or brewpubs.
-In 1979, a chain of UK brewpubs, known as the "Firkin" pubs, started, running to over one hundred at the chain's peak; however, the chain was sold and eventually its pubs ceased brewing their own beer.
+Austin, founder of Ringwood Brewery, has been called "truly the godfather of the whole thing" by former mentee and co-founder of Shipyard Brewery Alan Pugsley.
+In 1979, a chain of UK brewpubs, known as the "Firkin" pubs, started with the help of Austin, running to over one hundred at the chain's peak; however, the chain was sold and eventually its pubs ceased brewing their own beer.

 Some British brewpubs specialize in ale, while others brew continental lagers and wheat beers.
 The Ministry of Ales, Burnley; The Masons Arms in Headington, Oxford; The Brunswick Inn, Derby (in 2010, half of the beers sold by the establishment were brewed on-site); The Watermill pub, Ings Cumbria; and the Old Cannon Brewery, Bury St Edmunds are some examples of small independent brewpubs in the UK.

 The city of Bristol was identified by The Guardian in May 2014 as an area where the microbrewery industry had flourished.
 Ten brewpubs, such as Zerodegrees, The Tobacco Factory, Copper Jacks Crafthouse and The Urban Standard, were identified as thriving Bristol craft beer establishments.

 The East End of London has also been a place for speciality craft beers and unique independent pubs and breweries.
 Again The Guardian has a list of Craft Beer pubs in East London with local East End tour companies also showing the distinct food and craft beer pubs to London visitors with Craft Beer Tours.

 In the UK there are no firm criteria for what defines a "craft beer".
 In 2019 CAMRA allowed craft keg beers to be sold at its Great British Beer Festival for the first time.
 Festival organiser Catherine Tonry said: "People coming to the festival love beer in all forms and types of dispense."